Counseling for Anxiety and Depression in Sterling, VA (Loudoun County)

 The severity and longevity of anxiety and depression are just two factors that distinguish them from the everyday mood swings that most people face.
 Anxiety and depression disrupt daily life and make focusing upon what is important difficult if not impossible.
 Furthermore, anxiety and depression are not simple phases that come and go.
 There are effective treatments for these mental health challenges, and often people need the help of a counselor or therapist to manage their anxiety or depression.

-If you are suffering with anxiety or depression or both, know that the counselors at Thriveworks understand the difficulty you are face.
+If you are suffering with anxiety or depression or both, know that the counselors and psychologists at Thriveworks understand the difficulty you are face.
 We have helped many people manage their anxiety and depression with a variety of treatment options.

 More than the Blues: What Are Anxiety and Depression?